1. GENERAL

 3.2.
 WHAT ARE THE BENEFITS OF BEING A MEMBER OF THE ANZPAC PLASTICS PACT?

-Members of ANZPAC will:
+ANZPAC Members will:

-Access to ANZPAC Member only resources.
+• Access to knowledge and resources.

 3.3.
 HOW WILL MEMBERSHIP FEES BE USED?

 Membership fees will contribute to the costs of the working groups, individual engagement, progress measurement, collaborative projects, evidence and tools.
+Members of ANZPAC are invoiced annually (July-June), with the Membership prorated to the month of signup until withdrawal.

 3.4.
 HOW DO NGOS, INDUSTRY ASSOCIATIONS, COMMUNITY GROUPS AND ACADEMIA GET INVOLVED?
 WOULD THEY ALSO SIGN UP AS MEMBERS?

-ANZPAC Members
+1. ANZPAC Members

-ANZPAC Supporters
+2. ANZPAC Supporters

-Access available to different events, resources and activities etc. will depend on the different Membership types.
 Organisations classified as NGOs, academia, government, community groups and industry associations can choose to join as a Member or a Supporter.
 There are no fees associated with a Supporter Membership.

 For organisations which currently report to APCO, APCO will endeavour to align data entry for APCO Annual Reports and ANZPAC reporting where possible.